varun7singh/docs/versioned_docs/version-2.0.0/quickstart/go-mux-sql.md

 ---
-id: samples-mux
+id: samples-mysql
-title: Sample Product Catalog App (Golang)
+title: Mux MySQL Sample Application
-sidebar_label: Mux + Postgres
+sidebar_label: Mux + MySQL
 description: The following sample app showcases how to use Mux framework and the Keploy Platform.
 tags:
   - go